 The FODMAP diet basically limits your intake of food that is known to pull water into your intestines, and since diarrhea happens because of too much water in the intestines that doesn’t get absorbed, this seemed like a solid plan.
 There are a million other sites out there that will explain to you what foods are actually allowed on the FODMAP diet, so I won’t get into those, but that’s what we’re trying now.

 So we’ll see what happens.
 This site may turn into something it was never meant to be, or I’ll just continue eating random food and writing about it as usual.
-Either way, the food I eat is about to change drastically and I’m sure you’ll be seeing a lot more write ups on FODMAP friendly things.
+Either way, the food I eat is about to change drastically and I’m sure you’ll be seeing a lot more write ups on FODMAP friendly things, but probably not about sushi, even though sushi is gluten free, I still despise sushi.